mayallzObject/computer-science-quiz/README.md

 ## :clipboard: Introduction

-        I made the "Computer Science Quiz Front" quiz because I love science, and the science I know the least about is CS.
-        Being part of the Philosophy Club at the university I understand the value of questions.
-        It's a fairly simple application produced with the emphasis on learning new technologies( TypeScript + Material-UI ) and applying the skills that I've required in the past few months.
+   I made the Computer Science Quiz application with the emphasis on learning new technologies( TypeScript + Material-UI ).
+   Users can test the game of 10 random questions and get scored a point for each correct answer.
+Registred users

 ## :mortar_board: Goals of this project

-1. The main goal of this project is to gain experience in developing a full-stack app and learn new technologies
+   The main goal of this project is to gain experience in developing a full-stack app and learn new technologies A new scoring system and category picker will be added in the new update.
-        note: The app is not fully responsive and styling is not final.
-        A new scoring system and category picker will be added in the new update.

 ## :pencil2: Objectives

-   1. Stack:
+   #### 1. Stack:
    ReactJS | Node(ES6) | Redux | REST | Express | PostreSQL

-   2. New technologies:
+   #### 2. New technologies:
    TypeScript | Material-UI

-   3. Planning:
+   #### 3. Planning:
    User Stories | Database Diagram | Wireframe

-   4. Practice with GitHub:
+   #### 4. Practice with GitHub:
    Atomic Commits | Branching | Good Commit Masseges

-###### :heavy_check_mark: Objectives that I did good.

-   Successfully implemented part of the required skills.
-   A functional TypeScript app with Material-UI styling.

-###### :x: Objectives that I could do better

-   Commit masseges and atomic commits were not implamentet correctly.
-   Due to time restrictions, bad planning and inexperience I did not do a good job

-   Communication is a key for me.
-I am curretly doing advanced GitHub courses.
-   Instead of starting the project from scratch.
-I decided to leave it like this and improve on my new project.
-It's was good lesson to learn.

 ## :octocat: Setup